How to design collaborative spaces and what furniture to choose

 The vast majority of these spaces lack walls or structures that divide or separate the different departments, to enhance and foster communication without detracting from the privacy of the workers.

-Although they share this common characteristic, each office or collaborative space is unique: they are designed to meet the day-to-day needs of each company, but always bearing in mind that the main objective of these spaces is to stimulate conversation between workers without any architectural obstacles.
+Although they share this common characteristic, each office, collaborative classroom or collaborative space is unique: they are designed to meet the day-to-day needs of each company, but always bearing in mind that the main objective of these spaces is to stimulate conversation between workers without any architectural obstacles.

 Advantages of choosing collaborative spaces